dreamking60/d3-start-to-finish-leanpub/manuscript/11 PRACTICAL Size the circles.md

 ## Create a sqrtScale function and set the circle radii

-In `js/main.js` we make the following changes:
+In `js/main.js` make the following changes:

 {caption: "js/main.js", line-numbers: false}
 ```js